matthieu-m/rfcs/text/0000-pi-types.md

 Often, it is wanted to have some statically checked clause satisfied by the constant parameters (e.g., for the sake of compile-time bound checking).
-To archive this, in a reasonable manner, we use const exprs, returning a boolean.
+To achieve this, in a reasonable manner, we use constexprs, returning a boolean.

 We allow such constexprs in `where` clauses of functions.
 Whenever the function is invoked given constant parameters `<a, b...>`, the compiler